Is being vegan just a label or a stereotype? No - veganism (and vegetarianism) is a mindset and a shift in beliefs toward peace.

 By now, it is common knowledge that animal factory farming is one of the top contributors to environmental devastation across the globe.
 There is a long list of problems inherent in industrial animal farming - from animal abuse to out-of-control water pollution to antibiotic resistance.

 The vegan mindset is a belief that goes above anything else and isn't null and void if we take a mistaken bite of food.
-Yes, of course, we should avoid animal products in food and fashion to align our values with our actions.
-But our values start with a shift in belief and perspective that goes like this, "animals deserve to live, and from THEIR point of view, they don't want to be killed."
-It's not about us and how people see us or what labels we base our identity on.
+Yes, of course, we should do our best to avoid animal products in food and fashion to align our values with our actions.
+But our values start with a shift in belief and perspective.

-Recently I came across the Instagram account of Ryuji Chua, @peacebyvegan.
-He speaks about exactly these things in a way that opens the door for people of different perspectives to understand the vegan movement, with clarity and compassion.
+Recently, I came across the Instagram account of Ryuji Chua.
+He speaks about these topics in a way that opens the door for people of different perspectives to understand the vegan movement, with clarity and compassion.
 He explains many concepts about why animal activism is at the root of our values with a refreshing and philosophical take.
+His way of putting it is: Animals deserve to live, and from their point of view, they don't want to be killed.
+It's not about us and how people see us or what labels we base our identity on.

 A shift in beliefs - animals as individuals